 Individual Retirement Arrangements (IRAs) are popular retirement savings plan options with important tax advantages, often used by individuals who don’t have access to an employer’s 401(k).
-As the name suggests, an IRA is usually opened and managed by individuals themselves.
+As the name suggests, an individual usually opens and manages an IRA.
 However, there are several types of IRA to consider.
 The most common are Traditional and Roth IRAs, which have different eligibility criteria, withdrawal requirements, and – most importantly – different rules about how your income is taxed.

 Understanding the differences between Traditional and Roth IRAs can help you make the right choice for your future retirement needs.
 The following is general information on Traditional and Roth IRAs.
 Please speak with your tax/financial advisor for questions related to your specific tax/financial situation.

 Income Tax Rules

 Perhaps the most notable difference between Traditional and Roth IRAs is when you pay income taxes.
 As you choose an IRA, you’ll decide whether to pay income taxes now with a Roth IRA or later with a Traditional IRA.

 Traditional IRA contributions are made with “pre-tax” dollars.
 Your contributions are called “pre-tax” because you deduct them from your taxable income for the tax year in which they are made.
 Taxes will need to be paid on any amount withdrawn in retirement.
 A Traditional IRA is generally most favorable when you are closer to retirement and/or you expect your tax rate to be lower when you withdraw.

 Roth IRA deposits are made with after-tax dollars.
 Since you pay income taxes upfront, you won’t have to pay any taxes on the money if you choose to make withdrawals in retirement.
 However, contributions to Roth IRAs are not tax deductible.
 This is generally most favorable when you are further from retirement and/or you expect your tax rate to be higher when you withdraw.